When in Rome…

 Italians tend to eat later than Americans, usually about 8 PM or after.
 In fact, if you are visiting Italy, you aren’t likely to find a restaurant open for dinner before 7 PM.

 While Americans are used to a variety of salad dressings, Italians don’t use bottled dressings.
-In Italy, there’s no such thing as Italian dressing or Caesar dressing.
+There’s no such thing as Italian dressing or Caesar dressing in Italy.
 (The origins of the latter are said to be in Tijuana, where an Italian-American restaurateur created Caesar salad.)

 And salad is always served after the first course.